BUEC500C1/quality-hanchenzhang/README.md

 # The Process of Hanchen Zhang's Excercise:
 1. Finshed the python program called aratorom.py that convert the arabic number to roman numerals.
 2. Github Action has already implemented.

+# Additional Information
+This number converter could only handle integer in the range of 1 to 3999 since larger number contains unknown lable in the python program.